 BKSB® is a Commonwealth approved online assessment tool that provides an overview of your learning strengths and determines your English and mathematics levels.
 You need to achieve Exit Level 3 scores in both English and Maths to be eligible for a VET Student Loan.

-The assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
-The test is supervised and you will need to bring a photo ID with you.
+The BKSB assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
+The assessment is supervised under test conditions and is conducted with honesty and integrity, in line with Commonwealth VET Student Loans Rules.
+You will need to bring a form of photo ID with you.

 Calculators are permitted for the mathematics section, however, mobile phones or any other support material are not allowed.
 You are allocated 2-hours to take the BKSB® test, however, you can have more time if you need it.